UWE Bristol Volunteering Schools Programme

 - We will support you in your volunteering should you need us.

-- We help you review and evaluate your volunteering, and verify your volunteering for the UWE Bristol Bristol Futures Award.
+- We help you review and evaluate your volunteering, and verify your volunteering for the UWE Bristol Futures Award.

 - UWE Bristol Volunteering will reimburse reasonable travel expenses (if you keep your tickets!).